High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: High-order accurate schemes

-Notice that the above scheme (\ref{eq:3substep}) has used the conditions (\ref{eq:iesm}) to achieve identical effective stiffness matrices within three sub-steps, i.e.~$ \alpha_{33}=\alpha_{22}=\alpha_{11}=\gamma_1/2 $.
-In this case, the resulting scheme can save computational costs for solving linear elastic problems since the triangular factorization of the effective stiffness matrix is required once during the whole simulation.
-More importantly, identical effective stiffness matrices within each sub-step guarantee optimal spectral properties, that is the maximum numerical dissipation but minimum period elongation error.
+Notice that the above scheme (\ref{eq:3substep}) has used the conditions (\ref{eq:iesm}) to achieve identical effective stiffness matrices within three sub-steps, i.e.,~$ \alpha_{33}=\alpha_{22}=\alpha_{11}=\gamma_1/2 $.
+When the three-sub-step implicit scheme \eqref{eq:3substep} is developed to achieve second-order accuracy, the design idea covers the authors' previous work \cite{liThreeOpitmal2023}.
+This paper will use the three-sub-step implicit scheme \eqref{eq:3substep} to achieve third-order accuracy, controllable numerical dissipation, zero-order overshoots, and unconditional stability.